the-best-developer/node-db3-challenge/queries.md

 order by p.ProductName

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.
+select o.OrderID, c.CustomerName, e.LastName
+from Orders as o
+join Customers as c
+on o.CustomerID = c.CustomerID
+join Employees as e
+on o.EmployeeID = e.EmployeeID

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.